 With M52TU engine cars (98/99-00) with cold engine idle jolt symptoms, the Vanos intake solenoid (metal cylinder) electrical connector can be removed.
 If the idle jolts cease then the problem is the Vanos seals.

-A Vanos exhaust side fault code, as described above, is most likely a Vanos seals failure indication.
+6-cylinder Double Vanos Procedure exhaust side fault code, as described above, is most likely a Vanos seals failure indication.

 Otherwise the Vanos needs to be removed from the engine for inspection.
 Once the Vanos cylinder covers are removed, an inspection of the piston seals fit in the cylinders will show a loose fit and thus a seals failure.
 Removal of the seals from the pistons will show the inner O-rings have flat spots and a loss of elasticity.